Mission, Policies & Bylaws

 - ASSOCIATE MEMBERS: Any resident of the North American continent or U.S. territories who is a representational oil painter of good character, interested in the aims and purpose of this organization and who pays the annual dues may become a member.
 Associate members can hold office and may vote in the official business of the organization.

 - SIGNATURE MEMBERS: Signature members may use the OPA designation.
-Signature membership may be conferred by the Board of Directors on any artist of exceptional merit who remains a member in good standing and who has exhibited in three (3) national shows of OPAR.
+Signature membership may be conferred by the Board of Directors on any artist of exceptional merit who remains a member in good standing and who has exhibited in three national OPA shows or two national OPA shows and three regional shows.
+Regional Shows must be within the last five years.
 Signature members may vote and hold office.

 - MASTER SIGNATURE MEMBERS: A signature member may be granted the title of Master Signature Member by the Board of OPAR if he or she exhibits further evidence of master status (gallery sales, publications, teaching, awards in national shows of other organizations, etc.) On rare occasions, the requirement for a new Master Signature Member to previously be a Signature Member may be waived.
 This shall be done only when the proposed Master Signature Member is at the highest level of professionalism, nationally recognized, and viewed to bring increased prestige to Oil Painters of America.